Hervian/aop-logging/README.md

 This repository is a modified clone of https://github.com/nickvl/aop-logging
 ============================================================================

-Reasons for cloning and modifiyng original project:
+Due to a fundamental API change I decided to to fork https://github.com/nickvl/aop-logging instead of issuing a pull request against tje original project.
+In addition to aforementioned API change this version of the logger project also contains a number of additional featues.
+Elaboration of the changes:
-1. In both the original project and in this repository the annotation @Lp is used in front of method parameters to signify that the given method parameter should be logged, i.e. when logging that the logic is not entering and/or existing the method, the @Lp annotated method parameters will also be logged.
+1. **API change**: In both the original project and in this repository the annotation @Lp is used in front of method parameters to signify that the given method parameter should be logged.
 In the original project, however, there was no way to *only* log the fact that you are entering and/or exiting the method, i.e. to not log any method parameters.
 This is because the logic interpreted the lack of any @Lp annotations as meaning: "Log all method parameters".
 This project interprets the lack of any @Lp annotations as "Log no method parameters.".
 To log all method parameters you must annotate all method parameters.
 2. The original project defined the log level through the annotation type (@LogInfo, @LogError etc) and the scope (log entering, log exiting or both) through annotation members (`@LogInfo(LogPoint.IN)`).
 This project turns this around: Now the scope is given by the annotation type (`@LogAround`, `@LogBefore`, `@LogAfter`) and the log leven is defined through the annotation type members (`@LogAround(LogLevel.WARNING)`) with log level INFO being the default.
+3. This project makes it possible to log the value of "this" (both when entering and exiting the method).
+See fx the annotation type member `LogAround.logThis` which defaults to false.
+4. This project makes it possible to customize the log string in various ways.
+You can now customize the log entering/exiting string  and you can decide whether or not to include the fully qualified class name of the method being logged.
+See the constructor of UniversalLogAdapter.

 aop-logging
 ===========